petrizhang/crisp/README.md

 In this example, we define a recursive function `factorial` which calls itself to calculate the product from 1 to `n`.

 ## Expressions
-Tispp provides two kinds of syntax: macro style and template style.
+Crisp provides two kinds of syntax: macro style and template style.
 Users could choose their preferred one.

-A basic principle to use Tispp is **never mix these two styles together**, as it will lead to unexpected behaviors.
+A basic principle to use Crisp is **never mix these two styles together**, as it will lead to unexpected behaviors.

 For example, `add(Var<'a',b'>)` will be recognized as `"add"("Var<'a'", "b'>")`.